 })

-I think that sustainable and repeatable development practices, regardless of whether that is for serverless or not, is incredibly important.
-As a developer you want to have repeatable processes and repeatable builds and luckily there are tons of options for that too.
-One of my friends introduced me to CircleCI.
-CircleCI has a concept of Orbs, which are reusable snippets of code that help automate repeated processes, speed up project setup, and make it easy to integrate with third-party tools.
-That saves a ton of work configuring and writing deployment scripts.
-All services, including DynamoDB and SQS, have their CircleCI pipeline and each of those pipelines is only 35 lines of configuration.
-Of those 35 lines, most are copied and pasted from the starter template.
+Sustainable and repeatable development practices matter regardless of whether you’re doing serverless or not.
+You want repeatable processes and repeatable builds.
+A friend introduced me to CircleCI, which has a concept of Orbs β reusable snippets of code that automate repeated processes, speed up project setup, and integrate with third-party tools.
+That saves a lot of work on deployment scripts.
+All services, including DynamoDB and SQS, have their CircleCI pipeline and each pipeline is only 35 lines of configuration.
+Most of those lines are copied from the starter template.

-- A data store, DynamoDB, because it is the best purpose built database for the access patterns that the ACME Serverless Fitness Store needs
+- A data store, DynamoDB, because it’s the right purpose-built database for the access patterns the ACME Serverless Fitness Shop needs

 - The application integration service, SQS, because it allows the functions to operate asynchronously

-- The compute resources, Lambda, for it’s event-driven and cost aspects
+- The compute resources, Lambda, for its event-driven model and cost profile

-- The CI/CD tool, CircleCI, because using Orbs drops the amount of configuration drastically
+- The CI/CD tool, CircleCI, because Orbs keep the configuration minimal

 Photo by Humphrey Muleba on Unsplash